UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 4. Publish migrations, views, controller and other assets from this package into your Laravel app:

-`php artisan vendor:publish --provider="Unrulynatives\Attitudes\AttitudesServiceProvider"`
+`php artisan vendor:publish --provider="Unrulynatives\Attitudes\AttitudesServiceProvider" --force`

 Now run the migrations with command `php artisan migrate`.
 Verify that the table `userattitudes` was created.

-5. Update your models with this package's trait.
+5. (unfinished) Update your models with this package's trait.

 The trait is under development.
 For now just paste the below functions to your models: